eric-unc/eric-unc.github.io/README.md

 Checkout the [deployment documentation](https://v3.nuxtjs.org/guide/deploy/presets) for more information.

 ## License
-This website is based off of [Nuxt 3's starter template](https://github.com/nuxt/starter/tree/v3).
-These templates [are licensed under the MIT license](https://github.com/nuxt/starter/blob/readme/LICENSE).
 To whatever degree the code in this project is considered my own, it is licensed under the [Unlicense](LICENSE), effectively released into the public domain.

+Some notes:
+* This website was based off of [Nuxt 3's starter template](https://github.com/nuxt/starter/tree/v3), which is [licensed under the MIT license](https://github.com/nuxt/starter/blob/readme/LICENSE).
+* Some images used on the website are not my own and so may not be relicensed.
+These images are used for educational purposes under fair use.
-So, you are welcome to copy my website at will.
-However, using the website's content to try to misrepresent yourself as me may be considered an illegal act (and would generally be a "dick move").
+* You are welcome to copy my website at will.
+However, using the website's content to try to misrepresent yourself as me may be considered an illegal act (not legal advice).

-(This is not legal advice.)